 then the UE shall set the Payload container type IE to "UE policy container" and include the UE STATE INDICATION message (see annex D) in the Payload container IE of the REGISTRATION REQUEST message.

+If the UE does not have any stored UE policy section:

+- identified by a UPSI with the PLMN ID part indicating the HPLMN or the selected PLMN; or

+- identified by a UPSI with the PLMN ID part indicating the PLMN ID part of the SNPN identity of the selected SNPN and associated with the NID of the selected SNPN;

+and the UE supports ANSDP or the UE needs to signal its one or more OS IDs to the network or both, then the UE shall set the Payload container type IE to "UE policy container" and include the SHORT UE STATE INDICATION message (see annex D) in the Payload container IE of the REGISTRATION REQUEST message.

 NOTE 10: In this version of the protocol, the UE can only include the Payload container IE in the REGISTRATION REQUEST message to carry a payload of type "UE policy container".

 If the UE does not have a valid 5G NAS security context, the UE shall send the REGISTRATION REQUEST message without including the NAS message container IE. The UE shall include the entire REGISTRATION REQUEST message (i.e. containing cleartext IEs and non-cleartext IEs, if any) in the NAS message container IE that is sent as part of the SECURITY MODE COMPLETE message as described in subclauses 4.4.6 and 5.4.2.3.